Frezyx/talker/README.md

       // ... or from ARGB values
       TalkerLogType.info.key: Color.fromARGB(255, 0, 255, 247),

-      // Custom Logs vv

-      // Custom logs can override their terminal colors using the key string 'custom_log_key': Colors.green,
+      // Custom logs can override their terminal colors

+      // ... using the key string
+      'custom_log_key': Colors.green,

       // ... or from the variable
       YourCustomLog.getKey: Colors.green,

-      // ... but they cannot use the previously defined color from the custom log extension, because flutter doesn't display ansi colors in widgets.
+      // ... but they cannot use the previously defined color from the custom log object,
+      // ... because flutter doesn't display ansi colors in widgets.
-      // However, you can use material colors, the color object, or ARGB values for them YourCustomLog.getKey: Color(0xFF26FF3C)
+      // ...
+However, you can use material colors, the color object, or ARGB values for them YourCustomLog.getKey: Color(0xFF26FF3C)
     },
   )